 News: June 2021 – My projects for the HackadayPrize 2021

-A few days ago the Hackaday Prize 2021 was announced.
-It became clear to me relatively quickly that I would like to try to submit a few of my projects again this year.
+The Hackaday Prize 2021 was announced a few days ago.
+It became clear to me relatively quickly that I wanted to try to submit a few of my projects again this year.

 The schedule was pretty tight.
-I had already read in the comments under the article on the HackadayPrize that the deadlines for the individual "Challenges" were pretty tight.
+I had already mentioned in the comments under the Article about the HackadayPrize I read that the deadlines for the individual "challenges" were quite tight.

 • Rethink displays